A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Introduction

-In our previous work \cite{9981910}, on which this manuscript is partially based, we have introduced a novel design of a hexacopter UAM equipped with an anthropomorphic torso comprising two soft-articulated 5-DoF arms, two softhands, and a 2-DoF head.
+In our previous work \cite{9981910}, on which this manuscript is partially based, we have introduced a novel design of a hexacopter equipped with an anthropomorphic torso comprising two soft-articulated 5-DoF arms, two softhands, and a 2-DoF head.
 A notable innovation in the arm design has been introduced, involving the integration of tendons and elastic bands.
 It permits the positioning of the actuation unit away from the rotation shafts and increases the robustness of the system against accidental shocks.
 The softhands \cite{catalano2014adaptive} have been adapted to match the aerial platform design to enhance the grasping and manipulation performance, owing to their capacity to conform the grasp to the shape of objects.
+A stereo camera mounted on a compliant two-degree-of-freedom head has been used for perception.

-Here, we extend \cite{9981910} by integrating the robot design with a cable-suspended weight compensation mechanism and working mode for the UAM (see Fig.~\ref{fig:Aerial_Platform}), effectively making it Suspended Aerial Manipulation Avatar (SAM-A).
-Furthermore, we introduce a comprehensive stabilizing control system that considers the whole-body dynamics, including the tethered system and the robot manipulator.
+Here, we extend \cite{9981910} by integrating the aerial platform design with a variable-length suspension mechanism for weight compensation (see Fig.~\ref{fig:Aerial_Platform}), effectively making it a Suspended Aerial Manipulation Avatar (SAM-A).
 This design, inspired by \cite{8793592}, considerably extends the system's flight duration and endows it with the versatility to attach to various carriers such as cranes or manned aerial vehicles, facilitating access to areas where UAV operations may be restricted.
 However, our approach overcomes some of the limitations of \cite{8793592} by introducing non-fixed compensation to preserve freedom of motion for the aerial platform.
-Moreover, our system utilizes a commercial UAV as the aerial base, contributing to the portability and applicability of our UAM modeling and control design to similar configurations.
+Additionally, we present an aerial base stabilizing controller that takes into account the motion of the humanoid torso and the influence of the tethering system.
+This controller is integrated within a teleoperation framework, enabling human operators to control the platform in an immersive and intuitive manner.
+Moreover, our system adopts a modular approach, utilizing a commercial UAV as the aerial base and offering open-source design, providing an easily replicable solution and contributing to the portability and applicability of our aerial platform modeling and control design to similar configurations.
 The efficacy of the proposed controller is validated through experiments conducted within an indoor test rig.
-Furthermore, a series of representative experiments simulating scenarios relevant to post-disaster reconstruction efforts are conducted to demonstrate the functionality and effectiveness of our design.
+A series of representative experiments simulating scenarios relevant to post-disaster reconstruction efforts are conducted to demonstrate the functionality and effectiveness of our design.